-Prerequisites: PARA 101 (may be taken concurrently) or equivalent college course with "C" or better
+Prerequisites: PARA 101 or equivalent college course with "C" or better

 PE Activity (PEAC)

 PEAC 001 Aerobic Conditioning

 PEAC 001 is designed for the student who seeks knowledge about and participation in aerobic fitness.
 Exercises are done to music with an emphasis on cardiovascular conditioning, strength and flexibility.
 Each student is pre-tested and post-tested in various health and fitness components.